fwkz/dill/README.md

 # /etc/dill/routing.toml
 [[services]]
   name = "foo"
-  # Request dill to listen on port 1234 (on any interface allowed)
+  # Request dill to listen on port 1234 using the 'any' listener label.
+  # Based on the default config above, 'any' means 0.0.0.0 (all interfaces).
   listener = "any:1234"
   backends = ["192.168.10.1:5050"]
 ```